gjadi-mej/Test-rst-rendering/tests/ui/ui3/java-testsuite-runner-ui3/README.rst

 The test suite evolves as the UI Pack evolves: bug fixes, new features, etc.
 A test suite is, therefore, compatible with a given range of UI Packs (cf UI Pack changelog: https://docs.microej.com/en/latest/VEEPortingGuide/uiChangeLog.html).
 The following table shows the relationship between the different versions of the test suite and the associated UI Packs.

-Each UI Pack implements a version of MicroUI (cf UI Pack release notes: https://docs.microej.com/en/latest/VEEPortingGuide/uiReleaseNotes.html).
+(note: Each UI Pack implements a version of MicroUI; cf UI Pack release notes: https://docs.microej.com/en/latest/VEEPortingGuide/uiReleaseNotes.html).

+The table indicates:

+* the version of the project ``java-testsuite-runner-ui3``,
+* the version of the test suite library fetched by the project ``java-testsuite-runner-ui3``,
+* the compatible UI Packs to run the tests of the test suite,
-The table also indicates the minimum version of MicroUI required by the test suite.
+* the minimum version of the MicroUI API required by the test suite.

 +-----------------+-------------------+-----------------+-------------------+
 | Project version | TestSuite version | UI Pack Range   | MicroUI API Range |